 \section{Conclusion}

 In this paper, we introduces a unified underwater MFT benchmark and a specialized tracking framework for fish morphology and erratic swimming patterns.
 Our baseline achieves state-of-the-art performance with 34.1 HOTA, significantly outperforming other trackers.
 Statistical analysis reveals fundamental differences between fish and terrestrial tracking scenarios, highlighting the necessity for specialized underwater approaches.
-However, significant challenges remain in handling visually similar fish appearances, extreme density scenarios, and highly erratic swimming patterns, as evidenced by performance variations across sequences.
-Nevertheless, MFT25 and SU-T establish a robust foundation for advancing underwater tracking systems with important applications in marine biology, aquaculture monitoring, and ecological conservation.
+However, significant challenges remain in handling visually similar fish appearances, extreme density scenarios, and highly erratic swimming patterns.